How to set snares and deadfall traps

 C) The line used to camouflage the snare.

-D) The line used to trigger the snare from a distance.
+D) The line used to measure the size of the snare loop.

 • 20.
 What type of ground condition is least suitable for setting a snare?